bbauska/JS-CellarDoor/README.md

 }
 ```

-### `removeVertex` Method
+<h3>`removeVertex` Method</h3>

 We will also have a method called `removeVertex` that takes a vertex as a parameter.
+We will
-We will loop as long as there are any other vertices in the adjacency list for that vertex.
-Inside the loop, we will call `removeEdge` and pass in the vertex we are removing and any values in the adjacency list for that vertex.
-Then we will delete the key in the adjacency list for that vertex.
+loop as long as there are any other vertices in the adjacency list for that vertex.
+Inside the
+loop, we will call `removeEdge` and pass in the vertex we are removing and any values in the
+adjacency list for that vertex.
+Then we will delete the key in the adjacency list for that
+vertex.

 ```JavaScript
 removeVertex(vertex) {